someparty/someparty/source/articles/2023-02-17-north-carolina-atomic-bomb.html.markdown

 ###[Mononegatives](https://mononegatives.bandcamp.com/): "North Carolina Atomic Bomb"
 ==Preview and purchase at [Bandcamp](https://mononegatives.bandcamp.com/album/north-carolina-atomic-bomb)==

 I'm beyond stoked to help premiere "North Carolina Atomic Bomb," the electric opening salvo of the sophomore LP from London, Ontario synth-punks [Mononegatives](https://mononegatives.bandcamp.com).
-In concert with my old haunt of [Punknews.org](https://www.punknews.org) I'm sharing the first of 14 tracks packed into *Crossing Visual Field*, due April 21 through the UK's [No Front Teeth](http://www.nofrontteeth.co.uk/) and LA design collective [Dowd Records](https://dowdrecords.com).
+In concert with my old haunt of [Punknews.org](https://www.punknews.org/article/79307/ontario-synth-punks-mononegatives-deploy-the-north-carolina-atomic-bomb) I'm sharing the first of 14 tracks packed into *Crossing Visual Field*, due April 21 through the UK's [No Front Teeth](http://www.nofrontteeth.co.uk/) and LA design collective [Dowd Records](https://dowdrecords.com).
 Below you can check out "North Carolina Atomic Bomb, a madcap speedrun of a song that slams the component parts of new wave through a lo-fi garage-punk aperture.

 While you've missed our chance to get one, we should stop and marvel at the wild vinyl pressing Dowd prepared for the single.
 The limited-edition (and now decisively sold-out) lathe cut 7" features pop-up cutouts of the band (and their van!), effectively creating a moving diorama while it spins.
 It's gloriously unnecessary in the finest way, and you can see it in action on [Instagram](https://www.instagram.com/p/ColLFjGpMcn/).

 That single's just the latest clever swerve from Dowd.
-Last year the Californian label's in-house gear workshop issued a Mononegatives-signature version of their Fuzz Crusher pedal, designed explicitly for synth and bass use.
+Last year the Californian label's in-house gear workshop issued [The Sender](https://dowdrecords.com/store/the-sender-mononegatives-synth-guitar-fuzz-pedal), a Mononegatives-signature version of their Furs Face pedal, designed explicitly for synth and bass guitar use.
 I'm betting you can hear that at play here.

 Mononegatives features [Robbie Brake](http://robbiebrake.bandcamp.com) ([Isölation Party](https://isolationparty.bandcamp.com/)) on guitar, synth, and vocals, with drummer David Cereghini, and bassist Aaron Wallis.
 The new record follows up on a pair of recent EPs from the trio, namely *Counterclockwise Interjection* and *Frequencies Rotating Clockwise*, as well as a split with Albany's [Mystery Girl](https://mysterygirl518.bandcamp.com/).
 Mononegatives issued their debut full-length, *Apparatus Division*, in 2020.